Psalm 91 teaches us about God’s protection in the midst of danger. He is a shelter, a refuge when we are afraid.

 In our fallen, sinful nature we easily resort to trusting in the flesh, in what we can see rather than in our eternal God.
 As His children, now under His eternal covenant God, it should be natural for us to turn to God as our refuge.
 All forms of created beings turn to a shelter or a place of refuge during storms or calamities – dogs hide under tables when thunder and lightning come, foxes to their holes, and birds to dense thickets.
 As for us, in times of peril, we ought to turn to God, run to Him even.

 Another word that illustrates this for us is “fortress”.
 A fortress is not only a peaceful, hiding place.
 It is more of a fortified, military stronghold ready to face and fight back any form of attack.
 How true is this with our Almighty God, right?
 He is our all-powerful God and we can put our whole confidence in relying on Him.

 God is Our Comfort and Peace

-Earlier, I mentioned God giving us peace and comfort in times of trouble.
+Earlier, I mentioned God gives us peace and comfort in times of trouble.
 But it is important to understand that more than being the source of these much-desired things, He is our peace and our comfort.

 Think of it this way – when someone gives you your dream phone or dream watch or dream shoes, your heart is set on that thing given to you.
 Whether you admit it or not, you’ll have laser focus on it and eventually, the giver will be in the peripheries of your sight and attention.
-That giver is an imperfect source, also limited in their being and abilities, will not be able to sustain giving you your next dream phone or next dream watch or next dream shoes.
+That giver is an imperfect source, also limited in their being and abilities, and will not be able to sustain giving you your next dream phone or next dream watch, or next dream shoes.